WP-for-Church/Sermon-Manager/readme.txt

 ### 2.12.1 ###
 * New: Add support for Facebook video links
-* New: Sermon audio download button
+* New: Add audio download button right next to the player, for easy mp3 downloading
 * Fix: `latest_series` shortcode title and description parameter not working
 * Fix: Sermons won't show long description on archive page
 * Fix: Issues with mp3 download button